Energy development: Oceanic

-Marine energy or marine power (also sometimes referred to as ocean energy, ocean power, or marine and hydrokinetic energy) refers to the energy carried by ocean waves, tides, salinity, and ocean temperature differences.
-The movement of water in the world's oceans creates a vast store of kinetic energy, or energy in motion.
-This energy can be harnessed to generate electricity to power homes, transport and industries.
+Marine Renewable Energy (MRE) or marine power (also sometimes referred to as ocean energy, ocean power, or marine and hydrokinetic energy) refers to the energy carried by the mechanical energy of ocean waves, currents, and tides, shifts in salinity gradients, and ocean temperature differences.
+MRE has the potential to become a reliable and renewable energy source because of the cyclical nature of the oceans.
+The movement of water in the world's oceans creates a vast store of kinetic energy or energy in motion.
+This energy can be harnessed to generate electricity to power homes, transport, and industries.

-The term marine energy encompasses both wave power i.e. power from surface waves, and tidal power i.e. obtained from the kinetic energy of large bodies of moving water.
+The term marine energy encompasses both wave power, i.e. power from surface waves, and tidal power, i.e. obtained from the kinetic energy of large bodies of moving water.
 Offshore wind power is not a form of marine energy, as wind power is derived from the wind, even if the wind turbines are placed over water.
 The oceans have a tremendous amount of energy and are close to many if not most concentrated populations.
-Ocean energy has the potential of providing a substantial amount of new renewable energy around the world.
+Ocean energy has the potential to provide a substantial amount of new renewable energy around the world.

+Marine energy technology is in its first stage of development.
+To be developed, MRE needs efficient methods of storing, transporting, and capturing ocean power, so it can be used where needed.
+Over the past year, countries around the world have started implementing market strategies for MRE to commercialize.
+Canada and China introduced incentives, such as feed-in tariffs (FiTs), which are above-market prices for MRE that allow investors and project developers a stable income.
+Other financial strategies consist of subsidies, grants, and funding from public-private partnerships (PPPs).
+China alone approved 100 ocean projects in 2019.
+Portugal and Spain recognize the potential of MRE in accelerating decarbonization, which is fundamental to meeting the goals of the Paris Agreement.
+Both countries are focusing on solar and offshore wind auctions to attract private investment, ensure cost-effectiveness, and accelerate MRE growth.
+Ireland sees MRE as a key component to reduce its carbon footprint.
+The Offshore Renewable Energy Development Plan (OREDP) supports the exploration and development of the country's significant offshore energy potential.
+Additionally, Ireland has implemented the Renewable Electricity Support Scheme (RESS) which includes auctions designed to provide financial support for communities, increase technology diversity, and guarantee energy security.